Kj0ric/V-Pong/README.md

 This is my first game project, V-PONG which stands for Vertical Pong.

-It is actually funny because I misremember the original horizontal design and made it in a vertical fashion.
+It is actually funny because I misremembered the original horizontal design and made it in a vertical fashion.

 <div align="center">
   <table>